SEECS Courses

 The second course in a two-semester sequence in which computer science majors undertake a culminating research or software development project.
 The course requires written documents and oral presentations/demonstrations for both a preliminary and a final review of the completed project.
 Prerequisite: CSCI 492.
 S.

-CSCI 552.
-Cyber Physical Systems Security.
+CSCI 475.
+Cyber Physical Systems & Component Security.
 3 Credits.

 This course provides an introduction to security issues relating to various cyber-physical systems including industrial control systems and those considered critical infrastructure systems.
-Topics include: Industrial cyber security history and threats, hacking industrial control systems, securing industrial control systems, advanced cyber-physical systems security concepts, and privacy in cyber-physical systems.
-F, even years.
+Topics include: Industrial cyber security history and threats, hacking industrial control systems, securing industrial control systems, advanced cyber-physical systems security concepts, and privacy in cyber-physical systems and hardware components.
+Prerequisite: CSCI 389.
+S.

 CSCI 557.
 Computer Forensics.
 3 Credits.